 30-day money back guarantee

-Next up, we have CyberGhost.
-This is another highly-secure and very popular VPN that doesn't keep logs, has the same powerful security features as ExpressVPN, and it supports multiple systems and devices.
+Next up, we have the CyberGhost VPN provider.
+This is another highly secure and very popular that doesn't keep logs, has the same powerful security features as ExpressVPN, it offers unlimited bandwidth, and it supports multiple systems and devices.

-With CyberGhost, you get an even more significant number of servers – 5,700 as opposed to ExpressVPN's 3,000 and it covers almost the same amount of countries, 89, where ExpressVPN offers 94.
+With CyberGhost, you get an even more significant number of VPN servers – 5,700 as opposed to ExpressVPN's 3,000 and it covers almost the same amount of countries, 89, where ExpressVPN offers 94 server locations.

 CyberGhost is also similar in terms of prices, although it should be mentioned that it has a longer-lasting money-back guarantee at 45 days.

-Their desktops apps do take up quite some screen space when connecting to a server but after connection, this isn't an issue as you can minimise it like others.
+Their desktop apps do take up quite some screen space when connecting to a server but after connection, this isn't an issue as you can minimize it like others.
 Apart from this, we like the quickness of connection and the reliability.

 45-day money back guarantee

-Then, there is NordVPN.
+Then, there is our third selection for remote workers – NordVPN.
 A VPN service that sits right at the top with the previous two and is pretty much considered their equal in terms of privacy and security.

-It doesn't keep logs, it is located in a privacy-friendly nation, and it has the same security features that will keep you safe while working or browsing privately.
+It has a strict no logs policy, it has a kill switch, it is located in a privacy-friendly nation, fast upload speeds for your home network, and it has the same security features that will keep you safe while working or browsing privately.